 USS Orizaba (AP-24)

-Relief 147k Orizaba (AP-24) at Norfolk Navy Yard, Portsmouth, VA., while undergoing conversion for Naval service, 29 September 1941.
-The ship in the foreground is Relief (AH-1).
+Relief 147k USS Orizaba (AP-24) at Norfolk Navy Yard, Portsmouth, VA., while undergoing conversion for Naval service, 29 September 1941.
+The ship in the foreground is USS Relief (AH-1).
 Note the details of Relief's bridge, and the illuminated hospital ship recognition cross just forward of and above the spread awning (in the right center).
 An oiler and the sludge removal barge YSR-1 are in the upper right, with two old "flush deck" destroyers beyond.

 US National Archives photo # 19-N-26136, a US Navy Bureau of Ships photo now in the collections of the US National Archives